On the ordering of the Markov numbers: Introduction

 which is now known as the \emph{Markov equation}.
 A positive integer solution $(m_1,m_2,m_3)$ of (\ref{eq M}) is called a \emph{Markov triple} and the integers that appear in the Markov triples are called \emph{Markov numbers}.
 For example $(1,1,1),(1,1,2),(1,2,5),(1,5,13),(2,5,29)$ are Markov triples and $1,2,5,13,29$ are Markov numbers.

-Markov's original motivation came from approximation theory.
+The Markov numbers are related to approximation theory.
 Given a real number $\za$, its Lagrange number $L(\za)$ is defined as the supremum of all real numbers $L$ for which there exist infinitely many rational numbers $\frac{p}{q}$ such that $|\za-\frac{p}{q} | < \frac{1}{Lq^2}$.
 Thus the Lagrange number measures how well the real number $\za$ can be approximated by rational numbers.

 The \emph{Lagrange spectrum} is defined as the set of all Lagrange numbers $L(\za)$, where $\za$ ranges over all irrational real numbers.
 Considering it as a subset of the real line, it is known that the Lagrange spectrum is discrete below 3, it is fractal between 3 and a number $F\approx 4.5278$ called the \emph{Freiman number}, and it is continuous above $F$.